lucasnfe/vgmidi/README.md

 # VGMIDI Dataset

-VGMIDI is a dataset of 200 MIDI labelled piano pieces, all piano arrangements of video game soundtracks.
-Each piece was annotated by 30 human subjects according to a valence-arousal (dimensional) model of emotion.
+VGMIDI is a dataset of 200 MIDI labelled piano pieces (video game soundtracks).
+Each piece was annotated by 30 human subjects according to a valence-arousal model of emotion.

 ## Data Annotation